PranathPrasanth/CodeFathers---MECLabs/README.md

-# Elevate: Mentor AI Website
+# ElevAIte: Mentor AI Website

 ## Project Overview
 Elevate is an AI-powered mentorship website designed to provide personalized guidance and resources to users.
 The website features a user-friendly interface with options for personalized testing and other features aimed at enhancing the learning experience.